qeeqbox/honeypots/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/qeeqbox/honeypots/main/readme/honeypots.png"></p>

-23 different honeypots in a single PyPI package for monitoring network traffic, bots activities, and username \ password credentials.
+25 different honeypots in a single PyPI package for monitoring network traffic, bots activities, and username \ password credentials.

 The honeypots respond back, non-blocking, can be used as objects, or called directly with the in-built auto-configure scripts!
 Also, they are easy to setup and customize, it takes 1-2 seconds to spin a honeypot up.
 The output can be logged to a postgres database, file[s], terminal or syslog for easy integration.

-This honeypots package is the only package that contains all the following: dns, ftp, httpproxy, http, https, imap, mysql, pop3, postgres, redis, smb, smtp, socks5, ssh, telnet, vnc, mssql, elastic, ldap, ntp, memcache, snmp, and oracle.
+This honeypots package is the only package that contains all the following: dns, ftp, httpproxy, http, https, imap, mysql, pop3, postgres, redis, smb, smtp, socks5, ssh, telnet, vnc, mssql, elastic, ldap, ntp, memcache, snmp, oracle, sip and irc.

 Honeypots now is in the awesome [telekom security T-Pot project!](https://github.com/telekom-security/tpotce)